connectwithajayy/ai-powered-pdf-parser/README.md

-# PDF to JSON Invoice Parser
+# AI InvoiceLens: PDF to JSON Parser

-This command-line tool reads a text-based invoice PDF and creates a readable JSON file containing the invoice number, date, products, prices, totals, and the original extracted text.
+**AI InvoiceLens** transforms invoice PDFs into clean, structured JSON that is easy for people to read and ready for business applications.
+Extract invoice numbers, dates, products, prices, taxes, totals, and the original document text in seconds.

+> **Powered by the open AI model:**
+> `liquid/lfm-2.5-embedding-350m:free`

+The model was used through OpenRouter in the AI-enabled embedding workflow.

 ## Requirements